TiagoVentura/GetIRdata/README.md

 - The UCDP data on Conflict Onset ("UCDP")

-- The dataset of trade flow from Professor Kristen Gleditsch ("Trade")
+- The dataset of trade flow from Professor Kristian Gleditsch ("Trade")

 - The Dyadic Militarized Interstate Disputes Dataset from Professor Zeev Maoz ("MID").